ethereum-optimism/optimism/specs/derivation.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-TODO: address multiplicity of sequencers / batchers

 # Overview

+> Note: the following assumes a single sequencer and batcher.
+In the future, the design might be adapted to accomodate
+> multiple such entities.

-L2 chain derivation is one of the main responsability of the [rollup node][g-rollup-node], both in validator mode, and in sequencer mode (where derivation acts as a sanity check on sequencing, and enables detecting L1 chain [re-organizations][g-reorg]).
+[L2 chain derivation][g-derivation] — deriving L2 [blocks][g-block] from L1 data — is one of the main responsability of
+the [rollup node][g-rollup-node], both in validator mode, and in sequencer mode (where derivation acts as a sanity check on sequencing, and enables detecting L1 chain [re-organizations][g-reorg]).

 The L2 chain is derived from the L1 chain.
 In particular, each L1 blocks is mapped to an L2 [sequencing epoch][g-sequencing-epoch] comprising multiple L2 blocks.
 The epoch number matches the corresponding L1 block number.